Strong Transferable Adversarial Attacks via Ensembled Asymptotically Normal Distribution Learning: Ablation Study

 \subsection{Augmentation Types}

-We also investigated the impact of augmentation types.
-The translation operations had nearly the same effect with random resize and padding as in ~\cite{Xie19, Zou20}.
-Note that our methods could be enhanced by other augmentations, especially stochastic ones, but we only considered the deterministic operations, e.g., translations, in this paper for better quantitative analysis.
-The scale operations in ~\cite{Lin20} could also be used, but it was limited because of the nature of the transformation.
-For example, there would be no more improvement when the number of augmentations $n > 5$.
-Other operations like Uniform additive noise ~\citep{Wang21a, Madry18}, Gaussian additive noise~\citep{Wu2018}, Bernoulli multiplicative noise~\citep{Wang21b} only brought a modest performance enhancement in our experiments.
+We also empirically explored the impact of different types of augmentations.
+Translation operations yielded effects similar to random resize and padding, as discussed in ~\cite{Xie19,Zou20}.
+Although our methods could potentially benefit from stochastic augmentations, this paper focuses solely on deterministic operations, such as translations, to enable more stable quantitative analysis.
+While scale operations, as in \cite{Lin20}, are feasible, their effectiveness is inherently limited by the nature of the transformation, showing no further improvement beyond $n > 5$ augmentations.
+Additionally, augmentations like uniform additive noise \cite{Wang21a,Madry18}, Gaussian additive noise\cite{Wu2018}, and Bernoulli multiplicative noise\cite{Wang21b} resulted in only modest performance enhancements in our experiments.